huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Live in the present.
 Let past go.
 Look towards the future.
 Anything outside of this present moment is just an imagination.
 Only NOW is the reality.
 Nothing lasts forever.
 Life is not something happening in the future, it's something happening RIGHT NOW.
 Live immediately.

+You are the average of the five people you associate with most.
 Surround yourself with people you love and admire; with people who think differently than you.
 Put yourself in rooms you don't belong to; in rooms with a high density of value-aligned individuals.
-Reach out to inspiring people who are going to uplift you higher and living the life you want to live.
 Find people who are genuinely rooting for you to succeed and truly wanting to see you to win.
 Hold on to these people like your life depends on them.

-You are the average of the five people you associate with most.
 The quality of your experiences will be largely determined by the people you surround yourself with.

+Reach out to inspiring people who are going to uplift you higher and living the life you want to live.
+Learn from those ahead of you on a path you want to take.
+Every person is a new door to a different world.
+Every person has a story to share and a lesson to tell.
 Find your tribe.
 Build your personal advisory board of mentors.

 [Life is short.](https://paulgraham.com/vb.html) Savor close relationships.
 Treasure “inner circle” friendships.
 Tell those human you love that you love them while they are still alive.
 Create memories with them.